syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-Custom-Report-Item.md

 }
 {% endhighlight %}

-The `Draw` method is invoked when runtime editing or user interaction is performed on the custom report item.
-The panel type argument is used to add the new/edit UIElement to control when edit action like resize, drag-drop is performed, also the `ReportItemDrawParams` flag is used to identify the current action and the value is Default for new control initialization.
+The `Draw` method is invoked when run-time editing or user interaction is performed on the custom report item.
+The panel type argument is used to add the new/edit UIElement to the control when the edit action like resize and drag-drop is performed.
+Also, the `ReportItemDrawParams` flag is used to identify the current action and the value is default for new control initialization.

 {% highlight c# %}
 public override void Draw(Panel panel, ReportItemDrawParams dp)